-In the days of road trip yore, families would pile into wood-paneled station wagons and blaze the trails of the American highway.
-But with cramped backseats and that awful Cheez-It mist hovering, road trips have always been something of a discomfort.
+In the days of road tripping yore, families would pile into wood-paneled station wagons and blaze the trails of the American highway.
+But, with cramped backseats and that awful Cheez-It mist hovering, road trips have always been something of a discomfort.

 Staying overnight?
 Consider a handy rooftop shelter that fits on everything from Sentras to Sequoias.
 Two- and three-person models are typically available, so it's literally just like sleeping on the ground, except you don't have to find space inside to pack it.

 Sitting in the driver's seat for hours upon hours, driving through seemingly endless desert towns, could really tweak something or at least make your lower half fall asleep.
 Adding a gel-based cushion to your car seats makes it feel like your floating, all cushy, when you've got a long haul ahead.

 And how about eating in the car?
 You may want to clip some time off of your trip by eating in the car, but that's when the Number Four special ends up on your seat as Dr. Pepper spills from the cup holder down between your center console.
 Adding car accessories like an attachable work surface tray (even though it looks like a carhop accessory from the '50s) does wonders to protect your car from food and drink spills.